Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Noise from the wind turbine pair

 The $\rm \overline{OASPL}$ fields at 2~m height are shown in Fig.~\ref{f5: oaspl_top} for the four cases.
 For the baseline case B in Fig.~\ref{f5: oaspl_top}~(a), we find several characteristics of the noise generated by an isolated wind turbine, including a dipolar directivity with cross-wind extinction zone, a shadow zone upwind, for $x<400~$m, and focusing patterns downwind due to the wake.
 Fig.~\ref{f5: oaspl_top}~(b) shows the $\rm \overline{OASPL}$ field for case C with the contributions of the two wind turbines accounted for.
 The downstream turbine (C2) contribution is smaller due to the modified inflow conditions induced by the upstream turbine wake causing a reduction in sound power level (as described in Sec.~\ref{s5: source}).
 The upwind shadow zone and crosswind extinction zones of the first turbine closely resemble those of case B. The crosswind extinction zones of the second turbine are barely visible due to the contribution of the first turbine that brings significant energy in these zones.
 The downwind focusing pattern also shows some differences, with more pronounced focusing in this case.
 The amplification at the ground is primarily due to the first wind turbine emission, which is strongly refracted by the second turbine wake (as shown in Sec.~\ref{s5: deltaL}).

 In Figs.~\ref{f5: oaspl_top}~(c) and (d), cases L and S display downwind focusing patterns that appear very similar to those obtained from a single wind turbine, in accordance with the limited interaction between the wakes observed for the mean velocity fields in Fig.~\ref{f5: cases_u}.

+Note that, in rural environments, background noise is typically around 30 dBA.
+Therefore, noise generated by a wind turbine below this level would likely go unnoticed.
+Nonetheless, the analysis of propagation effects and the comparison between cases is performed even for OASPL below this value.
+It provides fundamental insights into sound propagation effects and the impact of relative turbine positioning, with findings that could apply to larger wind turbines or varying atmospheric conditions where turbine noise levels might be higher.

 The $\rm \overline{OASPL}$ for the different cases is plotted in Fig.~\ref{f5: oaspl_compar_line} along lines of receivers whose $y$-coordinate corresponds to the turbine positions at a height of 2~m.
 For case B in Fig.~\ref{f5: oaspl_compar_line}~(a), we note the overall decrease of the $\rm \overline{OASPL}$ with distance, with a sharp decrease upwind for $x<400$~m due to the shadow zone.
 Wake focusing causes bumps in $\rm \overline{OASPL}$ downwind at $x=2250$~m and 3400~m, with a maximum increase of 3~dBA.